 Being stuck at home in lockdown has increased the demand for internet shopping.
-Unfortunately, there has been an increase in scams and interceptions to service so it is more important than ever to know your rights and how to protect yourself.
+Unfortunately, there has been an increase in scams and interceptions to service so it is more important than ever to know your rights internet shopping and how to protect yourself.

 After helping us recover funds from a scam when buying a home projector, it turned out our business expert also spent five years working for American Express in their pioneering Disputes department and in the Fraud team.
 And we were delighted he was happy to share this knowledge for our readers.